Skip to main contentSkip to navigation

 The SMR performance penalty during random writes became a public controversy when manufacturers shipped SMR drives labeled for NAS use without disclosing the recording technology.
 NAS environments with RAID controllers perform random writes during array rebuilds, triggering the worst-case SMR performance scenario and causing rebuilds to take days instead of hours.

-Why SMR Complicates Data Recovery
+Why Does SMR Complicate Data Recovery?

 The physical heads and platters in an SMR drive are constructed similarly to CMR drives.
 Head swap procedures are mechanically identical.
 The added complexity is in the firmware layer: